-- Ways to translate "save" could include "deliver" or "keep from harm" or "take out of harm's way" or "keep from dying." - In the expression "whoever would save his life," the term "save" could also be translated as "preserve" or "protect." - The term "safe" could be translated as "protected from danger" or "in a place where nothing can harm."
+- Ways to translate "save" could include "deliver" or "keep from harm" or "take out of harm's way" or "keep from dying." - In the expression "whoever would save his life," the term "save" could also be translated as "preserve" or "protect." - The term "safe" could be translated as "protected from danger" or "in a place where nothing can harm." - The term "salvation" could also be translated using words related to "save" or "rescue," as in "God's saving people (from being punished for their sins)" or "God's rescuing his people (from their enemies)." - "God is my salvation" could be translated as "God is the one who saves me." - "You will draw water from the wells of salvation" could be translated as "You will be refreshed as with water because God is rescuing you."

-(See also: cross, deliver, punish, salvation, sin)
+(See also: cross, deliver, punish, sin, Savior)